maria-vincenzi/PyCoCo_templates/README.md

 All the outputs (LC fit, mangled spectra, various plots and final template) will be created in Outputs.

 Take a look at Figure 1 in the Paper.
-Each step of the process corresponds to a jupyter notebook in the folder ./Codes.
+Each step of the process corresponds to a jupyter notebook in the folder ./Codes (I found debugging and output visualizaztion easier using notebooks...)
 ![Imgur](pycoco_code_structure.png)

+Usually each notebook is structured as follow:
+- 1st cell(s): define PATHs and load modules
+- 2nd cell: initialize a Class and all the related functions
+- 3rd cell(s): build the class and run the actual code and save the output